Latest Travel Update on Covid-19 in Costa Rica

 5 Ways To Adopt a Sustainable Surfing Lifestyle

-These tips are what to do before you rent a car, truck, or SUV in Costa Rica, when you pick up the vehicle, while driving, and what to do when returning the vehicle. (updated December 2023)
+These tips are what to do before you rent a car, truck, or SUV in Costa Rica, when you pick up the vehicle, while driving, and what to do when returning the vehicle. (updated July 2024 – so there are more than 11 now)

 Before your trip –